MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

     ![To remove the camera, pull up and forward.](images/hub2smartcamera2.png)

 > [!TIP]
-> The camera cover magnetically snaps to the front for privacy and to the back for storage when not in use.
+> The camera cover magnetically snaps to the front for privacy and the back for storage when not in use.

 ## Manage Automatic framing settings